 overcomes many limitations of the classic layer implementati on of Hirano (HR-VSM).
 Even though it is a different way to manage the grain sorting, it is just another interpretatio n of Hiranos original idea with fewer simplification s.
 So still an active layer is defined.
 But the grain distribution in this layer is computed each time step from a depth dependent bookkeeping model for each grain size fraction with unlimited numerical resolution for each horizontal node.
-The new model doesn't overcome the need to carefully calibrate the same input parameters as all other models, but the new interpretatio n has the following advantages: \ It is possible to keep minor but prominent grain mixture variations even after a high number of time steps.
-Smearing effects and bookkeeping accuracy is defined by user defined thresholds or the computation al resources, rather than through a fix value. \ Various functions for the impact depth of the shear stress can be chosen to the projects demands.
-The result is a much more accurate vertical grain sorting, which results in better prognoses for bed roughness, bed forms
+The new model doesn't overcome the need to carefully calibrate the same input parameters as all other models, but the new interpretatio n has the following advantages:

+It is possible to keep minor but prominent grain mixture variations even after a high number of time steps.
+Smearing effects and bookkeeping accuracy is defined by user defined thresholds or the computation al resources, rather than through a fix value.
-stability.

-A couple of

-new

-keywords

-must he set

-in your

-sis cas filo

-The full

-C-VSM Output

-In the new

-Selatin files

-VSPRES &

-VSPHYD in

-the

-tmp-folders.

-As the higher

-resolution of

-the C-VSM

-needs

-resources,

-you can

-reduce the

-printout

-period, or

-suppress the

-output at all.

-The common

-SISYPHE

-result files

-only show

-the averaged

-values for

-the active

-laver Even

-more disk

-snace can be

-saved if only

-few points

-are printed

-are printed

-ivor.uov

-subtolder

-/VSP/.
-We

-recommend

-using

-between 200

-and 1000
+Various functions for the impact depth of the shear stress can be chosen to the projects demands.
+The result is a much more accurate vertical grain sorting, which results in better prognoses for bed roughness, bed forms and erosion stability.

+A couple of new keywords must be set in your sis.cas file.
+The full C-VSM output can be found in the new Selafin files VSPRES & VSPHYD in the tmp-folders.
+As the higher resolution of the C-VSM needs resources, you can reduce the printout period, or suppress the output at all.
+The common SISYPHE result files only show the averaged values for the active layer.
+Even more disk space can be saved, if only few points are printed out as .VSP.CSV files in the subfolder /VSP/.
+We recommend using between 200 and 1000 vertical sections.
+More will not improve the accuracy much, and less will lead to increasing data management, as the profile compression algorithms are called more often.